Baruch Steinberg

 Chief Rabbi of the Polish Army, Baruch Steinberg before 1939.

-Baruch or Boruch Steinberg (17 December 1897 – after 9 April 1940) was a Polish rabbi and military officer.
+Baruch or Boruch Steinberg (17 December 1897 – 13-14 April 1940) was a Polish rabbi and military officer.
 He was Chief Rabbi of the Polish Army during the German invasion of Poland and Soviet invasion of Poland in 1939 and was executed by the Soviet Union in the Katyn massacre in April 1940.